abhishekasingh/Crimes-in-Vancouver/README.md

 # Crimes-in-Vancouver
 Python to visualize crime rate in Vancouver.

+-- College project

 -- Simple project for pratcise.

 -- Python pandas, numpy, matplotlib

--- The dataset if from Kaggle.
+-- The dataset is from Kaggle.

 -- Shapefile is dataset folder